Queen Insu: As queen dowager

-Authorship
+Lady Han passed away at the age of 66, having survived her husband by 46 years.
+She was buried alongside him within Gyeongneung (경릉), today part of the Seooreung Cluster in Goyang, Gyeonggi Province.
+Because his tomb was built according to the specifications for a crown prince, it is much simpler than that of Lady Han, who was grand queen dowager at the time of her death.

+Legacy

-Queen Insu authored the Naehun (Instructions for women) in 1475.
+Queen Insu authored the Naehun (Instructions for Women) in 1475.
 This books appears as a Confucian morality guidebook for women, describing appropriate behavior in accordance with Confucian ideals.
-It can also be read as a manifesto describing self-cultivation as the most appropriate behavior for a women, endorsing the political activities of the author.
+It can also be read as a manifesto describing self-cultivation as the most appropriate behavior for a woman, endorsing the political activities of the author.

 With the exception of a few poems, this book is the first known book written by a woman in Korea.